materials-data-facility/scythe/docs/source/contributor-guide.rst

 Implementing ``group``
 ----------------------

-The ``group`` operation finds all sets of files in a user-provided of paths list that should be parsed together.
+The ``group`` operation finds all sets of files in a user-provided list files and directories that should be parsed together.
 Implementing ``group`` is optional.
 Implementing a new ``group`` method is required only when the default behavior of "each file is its own group" (i.e., the parser only treats files individually) is incorrect.

+The ``group`` operation should not require access to the content of the files or directories to determine groupings.
+Being able to determine file groups via only file names improves performance and allows for determining groups of parsable files without needing to download them from remote systems.

 Files are allowed to appear in more than one group, but we recommend generating only the largest valid group of files to minimize the same metadata being generated multiple times.